Radar Tracking and Jamming

 3. Select the Antenna tab.

-4. Select the Model Specs sub-tab.
+4. Ensure the Model Specs sub-tab is selected.

 5. Click the Antenna Model Component Selector ().